opennetworkinglab/aether-docs/operations/subscriber.rst

 *till-pos-1* and *till-pos-2*.

 .. note::
-    For 4G service, a Device may participate in at most one DeviceGroup, and that DeviceGroup may participate in at most one Slice.
-For 5G service, a Device can participate in many DeviceGroups, and each DeviceGroup may participate in many Slices.
+    A Device may participate in at most one DeviceGroup, and that DeviceGroup may participate in at most one Slice.

 Editing
 *******